Exercise Specification

 Property Type Required Description

-task object Yes A task specification defining the calculation
+task object Conditional A task specification defining the calculation.
+Required unless criteria is provided

 unit object No Unit specification for the expected answer